Header Banner

-How To: Get Floating Banner Alert Notifications on Your Galaxy Note 2 or Other Android Device
+How to Get Floating Banner Alert Notifications on Your Galaxy Note 2 or Other Android Device

 Included among the many new features in Android L is the new "Heads Up" notification system, showing notifications as interactive floating windows anywhere on your device.
 Floating windows are nothing new, though, as we've already showed you how to get floating widgets, floating application shortcuts, and even floating notifications.